 Fold in 1 and 1/2 cup dairy-free chocolate chips.

 Drop the cookie dough by rounded tablespoons or with melon scoop (affiliate) or cookie scoop (affiliate) onto ungreased baking sheets (affiliate link).
 Place cookies about 2 inches apart so they can spread as they bake and not run together.

-Bake the cookies, on middle rack, for about 10 minutes or until golden brown.
+One 375 degrees, bake the cookies on the middle rack, for about 10 minutes or until golden brown.
 Let cookie sheet cool before baking another batch or a hot cookie sheet will make them bake flatter.